PEZ/Flex4GroupIcon/README.md

 I needed a component that would represent a group of people.
 That's what this little project is about.

 Basically you create an instance of GroupIcon and set its `avatars` attribute point to a collection of objects implementing the IGroupIconItem interface.
-The interface is super small, just

-`		function get avatarURL():String;'`
+For the lazy, there's an Avatar class included that you can simply inherit to get your avatar item objects to behave as the component expects.

-The component will load the avatars from those URLs and render a square with 1, 2, 3 and then 4, 9, ... n^2 avatars, supporting up to 100 avatars.
+The component will load the avatars from the URLs or bitmaps provided with the items and render a square with 1, 2, 3 and then 2^2, 3^2, ... n^2 avatars.

 ###Component attributes
-For better or for worse, the GroupIcon component inherits from the Spark __Bordered Container__.
-(This to make it easy to set border and background attributes.)

-Specific to GroupIcon, you can use the `maxAvatars` attribute to tell the group icon to stop before 100.
+You can use the `maxAvatars` attribute to tell the group icon to stop before 100.
 There's also `mainIconURL` attribute that renders an icon of your choice in the center of the component.

 Here's an example MXML include:

-`<bttc:GroupIcon id="gi6" mainIconURL="{_mainIconURL2}" maxAvatars="9" avatars="{_selectedAvatars}" width="100" height="100" x="10" y="205"
+`<bttc:GroupIcon id="gi6" mainIconURL="{_mainIconURL2}" maxAvatars="9" avatars="{_selectedAvatars}"
-borderVisible="true" backgroundColor="#1C1C1C" backgroundAlpha="1.0" borderWeight="2" cornerRadius="10"/>`
+                 width="100" height="100" x="10" y="205"/>`

 ##Styling
-The GroupIcon can have grid lines.
+The GroupIcon can have a background, a border and grid lines.
 The following CSS styles control them:
+* `borderVisible`, Boolean, default: true
+* `borderWeight`, Length, default: 1
+* `borderPercentWeight`, Number 0-100, default: 0
+* `borderColor`, Color, default: 0x000000
+* `borderAlpha`, Number 0-1, default: 1

+* `backgroundColor`, Color, default: 0xffffff
+* `backgroundAlpha`, Number 0-1, default: 1

 * `showGridlines`, Boolean, default: false
 * `gridlinesWeight`, Length, default: 2